 Which Makes the Better Pet?

-Whether a tortoise or turtle is the best choice of pet is up to individual preference.
+Whether a tortoise or turtle is the best choice of pet for you is based on individual preference.
 However, there are a few key differences that make pet ownership more challenging and costly:

-Tortoises live much longer and you will need to account for their care if they will outlive you, although depending on your age, this may be just as much of an issue with a turtle.
+Tortoises live much longer and you will need to account for their care if they will outlive you.
+Depending on your age, this may be just as much of an issue with a turtle.

-Tortoises can become much larger and require more room and specialized habitats, unlike a turtle which can live in an appropriately sized aquarium.
-Some tortoise species can weigh up to 100 pounds.
+Tortoises can become much larger and require more room and specialized habitats, unlike turtles, which can live in an appropriately sized aquarium.
+Some tortoise species can weigh up to 200 pounds.

 The most significant difference between turtles and tortoises is where they live.
-How they evolved to adapt to their habitats also have led to the other differences between them.
-The tortoise lives its life on land unlike the turtle which lives most of its life in the water.
-Depending on the species of turtle some do spend more time on land such as to hibernate or bask in the sun, or only to lay eggs like the sea turtle.
+How they evolved to adapt to their habitats has led to the other differences between them.
+Unlike turtles, which lives most of their life in the water, the tortoises live their life on land.
+Depending on the species of turtle, some do spend more time on land.
+Many move to land to hibernate, bask in the sun, or only to lay eggs, such as the sea turtle.

-Another difference between turtles and tortoises is where you can find their habitats.
-Tortoises can be found in Africa, Asia and the Americas.
-Turtles are found in the Americas and Africa while sea turtles can be found mostly in warmer waters in the Atlantic, Pacific and Indian Oceans.
+Another difference between turtles and tortoises is where you can find their habitats geographically.
+Tortoises can be found in Africa, Asia, and the Americas.
+Turtles are found in the Americas and Africa, while sea turtles are found primarily in warmer waters in the Atlantic, Pacific, and Indian Ocean.

-Turtles and tortoises appear similar because they're both lizards that live inside of a portable hard shell they can retreat into for safety.
-Upon closer inspection one can see the differences in their physical structure.
+Turtles and tortoises appear similar because they're both lizards that live inside a portable hard shell they can retreat into for safety.
+Upon closer inspection, one can see the differences in their physical structure.

 Differences With the Shell

 A tortoise and a turtle shell both have different shapes.
-A tortoise shell has a dome-shape and they tend to be heavier and thicker than a turtle's shell.
+A tortoise shell has a dome shape, and they tend to be heavier and thicker than a turtle's shell.
 A turtle's shell is flatter and lighter.
-This makes sense when you consider turtles tend to live more in the water and need to be able to move about in an aquatic environment easily.
+This makes sense when you consider turtles tend to live more in the water and need to be able to move about easily in an aquatic environment.
 A tortoise, on the other hand, lives on land and needs a shell that provides more protection from the elements and other animals.

 Differences With Their Legs

 Both turtles and tortoises lay eggs and hatch live young.
-The difference is that a turtle will bury their eggs and leave them whereas a tortoise will continue to protect her nest during incubation and for a few weeks after birth.
-Turtle and tortoise eggs also have different incubation periods, although this varies quiet a bit between species.
-As an example, a box turtle's average incubation period is 60 to 90 days and a sea turtle's is 60.
+The difference is that a turtle will bury their eggs and leave them, whereas a tortoise will continue to protect her nest during incubation and for a few weeks after birth.
+Turtle and tortoise eggs also have different incubation periods, although this varies quite a bit between species.
+As an example, a box turtle's average incubation period is 60 to 90 days, and a sea turtle's is 60.
 Tortoise eggs can take eight to 11 weeks to incubate.

 Another difference is in their scientific description and grouping.
 Turtles are known as the order Testudines, or Chelonia, which refers to reptiles with a hard shell.
-Tortoises are part of a suborder known as Testudinidae which includes approximately 50 species of land tortoises.
-What that means is, all tortoises are turtles, but not all turtles are tortoises!
+Tortoises are part of a suborder known as Testudinidae, which includes approximately 50 species of land tortoises.
+This means all tortoises are turtles, but not all turtles are tortoises!